njordhov/droidbox/README.md

 ## Connect a Device

-Connected your Android device via the USB of the host computer.
+Connect your Android device via the USB of the host computer.

+The device needs to be declared in Virtualbox to make it visible for your instance:

-Open the Ports:USB Settings in the VirtualBox application.
+1. Open the Ports:USB Settings in the VirtualBox application.
-Use the + button to add devices before starting up the instance.
+2. Use the + button to add devices.
+3. Start up the instance again.

 Verify that the Android device is connected:

     adb devices

-Troubleshooting - if devices command outputs:
+Troubleshooting - if devices command outputs nothing or:

     ????????????	no permissions

 then restart the adb server:

-    sudo adb kill-server; sudo adb start-server
+    sudo adb kill-server; sudo adb start-server; adb devices

 You may have to answer a question on your mobile device.